 The All-on-4 system stabilizes a denture with dental implants—or small screws—embedded in your jawbone like tooth roots.
 You can expect the following steps:

-- Dr. Thomas will make a small incision through your gums to insert each implant in your jawbone.
+- Dr. Thomas will make a small incision through your gums to insert each implant into your jawbone.

-- He will place the two front implants vertically and angle the back implants to increase contact with your bone and provide maximum support.
+- He will place the two front implants vertically and angle the back implants to increase resistance to displacement and provide maximum support.

 - You’ll receive temporary dentures the same day and leave our office with a new smile.